Shin1203/Unit3--comsci-shin/journal.md

 -Practising python with codingames- learned to use .index and max() combined to print index of biggest number in a list -After getting user feedback, updated to final version of user interface of app.
 -updated criterion A and github repository

+5/1/2020 Repository Update
+-Week 28, Week 29 missing questions have been addressed and completed -Unit 3 project criterias, record of tasks, other files updated.
+-Unit 3 project almost complete, saving data to csv file function not working.
+-Waiting on creating video until saving function works.